YashvanthSankar/qwikread-ai-extension/README.md

-# 🔍 QwikRead – AI-powered Article Summarizer Chrome Extension
+# 🔍 QwikRead – AI Article Summarizer Chrome Extension

-This project is licensed under the [MIT License](./LICENSE).

 > **Summarize any article instantly** using Google's Gemini API — right from your browser tab.